Skip to content

 Green laptop with PDQ logo

 Effective patch management is a security cornerstone.
 Without timely security updates, your systems are sitting ducks for exploits.
 Automating your patch management process removes human error, boosts consistency, and gives you back your time — assuming you’re using the right tools.
-Let’s look at three of the best ways to automate patch management: PowerShell, WSUS, and PDQ Connect.
+Let’s look at three of the best ways to automate patch management: PowerShell, WSUS, and PDQ.

 What is automated patch management?